[True Story] Why it's better to keep your hand moving even if you have trigger finger

 Chiropractic that rewrites the body's programs

-"A new update has been released."
-Along with this notification, apps are regularly updated on smartphones and computers to fix problems or update programs to make them more convenient to use.
+“A new update has been released.”
+With notifications like this, apps on smartphones and computers are updated regularly.
+The purpose is to fix problems or rewrite programs so they work more conveniently.

-In the same way, the body's programs are rewritten every day.
-The purpose is to use the body efficiently, so for example, if you do a lot of work in front of your body, you will update your body's information by hunching your back so that you can reach out more easily.
+In the same way, the body’s own program is rewritten almost every day.
+Its purpose is to use the body efficiently.
+For example, if you often work with your hands in front of your body, the body updates itself into a rounded posture so that the hands can reach more easily.

-If you leave the symptoms untreated or try to treat them without updating your body's programs, the pain may continue for a long time.
-This is called chronic pain.
+If symptoms are left untreated, or if care is given without updating the body’s program, the pain can continue for a long time.
+This is what chronic pain is.

-At NAKO, we find problems through various inspections and rewrite the programs.
-Sometimes new problems arise when we update, but we continue to inspect and verify the programs and update them until the problems are gone.
-It's like working as an engineer correcting data.
+At NAKO, we identify problems through a variety of examinations and rewrite the program.
+Sometimes new problems appear when an update is made, but we continue testing, verifying, and updating the program until the problems are gone.
+It is much like the work of an engineer correcting data.

 STEP